gotthardp/lorawan-server/doc/Configuration.md

 ## Gateway Setup

-To the server you need to connect one or more LoRaWAN gateways, who will forward received frames to the lorawan_server.
+You need to connect one or more LoRaWAN gateways, who will forward received frames to the lorawan_server.
 It can be any combination of [packet_forwarder](https://github.com/Lora-net/packet_forwarder) or [Basic Station](https://doc.sm.tc/station) based devices.